jayanthbala08/AI_Hackathon_IITM/README.md

 1. Start the API server:
 ```
-cd Code
 python api.py
 ```

 2. Open the web interface:
-   - Open `Code/webapp.html` in your web browser
+   - Open `webapp.html` in your web browser
-   - Or serve it using a simple HTTP server: `python -m http.server 8000`

 3. Use the assistant:
    - Click the "Call" button to start recording